dreamking60/d3-start-to-finish-leanpub/manuscript/12 Architecture for Interactive Charts.md

 This function iterates through `data` and computes `x`, `y` and `r` for each array element.
 It then returns a new array containing the position and radius data.

-> See the [JavaScript iteration section](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/sections/javascript-iteration/) in the Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualization if you’re not familiar with `map`.
+> See the [JavaScript iteration section](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/sections/javascript-iteration/) in the Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation if you’re not familiar with `map`.

 Typically you’d assign the output of `layout(myData)` to a new variable: